-Albert comes in one of 3 colors (red, grey, and black) and includes a detachable wall mount, although it’s perfectly content sitting on a table or desk too.
-It also has 12h and 24h settings, brightness controls, and rocks an easy-to-set sleep mode, so your kid’s not doing math all night long.
+The Albert Clock comes in one of 3 colors (red, grey, and black) and includes a detachable wall mount, although it’s perfectly content sitting on a table or desk too.
+The wall clock also has 12h and 24h settings, brightness controls, and rocks an easy-to-set sleep mode, so your kid’s not doing math all night long.